garybuhrmaster/mythhdhrrecorder/README.md

   * Select "External (black box) recorder" as the card type
   * Specify the executable and (usually) append an arbritary unique device name, for example: /home/mythtv/bin/mythhdhrrecorder --devicename 0
-  * Specify the Max Recordings as 1
   * Select "Finish" to create the capture card
   * Repeat as needed for the number of tuners you want MythTV to utilize
+  * Select "Video sources" and create a video source
+  * Select "Input Connections"
+  * For each tuner:
-  * Perform video source setup as usual
+  *   Add the video source
-  * For each tuner, go to input connections and add the video source, and select "Fetch Channels" if the video source is newly created to populate the channel data (this does not work with ATSC video sources due to the major/minor numbering, but workarounds exist)
+  *   In "Interactions between inputs"
+  *     Set "Max Recordings" to 1
+  *     Uncheck "Schedule as Group"
+  * Do "Scan for channels" for one tuner only (the video source is shared with all tuners)